janick/WT32-SqLn/README.md

 ## Squareline Studio

-To add support for the WT32-SC01 Plus, copy the `SquareLine/boards` directory into your Squareline Studio installation using the command
+To add support for the WT32-SC01 Plus, copy the content of the `SquareLine/boards` directory into your Squareline Studio installation using the command

 ```
-$ cp -r SquareLine/boards <Path to Squareline Studio installation>
+$ cp -r SquareLine/boards/* <Path to Squareline Studio installation>/boards
 ```

 e.g. on my Mac:

 ```
-$ cp -r SquareLine/boards /Applications/Squareline_Studio.app/Contents
+$ cp -r SquareLine/boards/* /Applications/Squareline_Studio.app/Contents/boards
 ```

 ## ToDo